30 Ways To Improve Customer Satisfaction With DeciZone

 6. Organize it for the customer

 People take the path of least resistance, generally speaking.
 Be deliberate about presenting your product or guidance in a way that requires the least amount of effort from the customers to follow.
-Interactive decision trees and navigable flowcharts are great examples of structured guidance because each time the customer makes a choice 50% of the irrelevant information is eliminated, making it near effortless for the customer to reach your recommendations.
+Interactive Decision Tree and navigable flowcharts are great examples of structured guidance because each time the customer makes a choice 50% of the irrelevant information is eliminated, making it near effortless for the customer to reach your recommendations.
 Remove any friction for your customers and that in turn will improve your customer satisfaction ratings.

 7. Be strategic

 Train your team to provide strategic guidance to your customer.
 Customers don’t contact you so that you can read manual pages to them.
 Peel the strategic layers of the onion for them and narrow down into a customized recommendation.
-Interactive decision trees not only save time but also help streamline support strategies across large teams.
+Interactive Decision Tree not only save time but also help streamline support strategies across large teams.
 These decision trees allow your team to be human while talking to your customers and the same time stay consistent with your overall support strategy.

 8. Don’t waste customer’s time